nfes-org/nfes-org.github.io/_posts/2014-09-03-ANewWirelineFormationTesterCas.md

 ---
-title: "A New Wireline Formation Tester – Case Studies from the Norwegian Continental Shelf"
+title: "A New Wireline Formation Tester – Case Studies from the Norwegian Continental Shelf (Thomas Pfeiffer, Schlumberger)"
 tags: presentation
 ---